TF2Stadium/Specifications/Communication.md

 * `askReady` - Ask all players for a lobby to ready up.

+# Request format

+Requests are sent over socket.io's `emit`, with the event name being the request's name.
+Request parameters are sent as an additional JSON argument to `emit `
 ## Response format

 If the request is successful, the returned object is